Patient access schemes and the Patient Access Liaison Unit

 Patient Access Scheme Liaison Unit (PASLU)

-PASLU is the part of the NICE Centre for Health Technology Evaluation that coordinates the review and evaluation of patient access scheme proposals and issues advice to NHS England.
+PASLU is the part of NICE's Centre for Health Technology Evaluation that coordinates the review and evaluation of patient access scheme proposals and issues advice to NHS England.
 Patient access scheme proposals are assessed against the principles laid out in the PPRS 2014.